rstraub/rstraub.github.io/_drafts/microtypes.md

 comments: true
 ---

 Ints, Doubles, Strings.
 We work with primitives all the time, but did you know they can hurt your Software Design?
-Meet the Microtype.
+Microtypes can help!

 ## Introduction